csniico/main-infra/terraform/modules/rds/README.md

 ## Prerequisites

 - AWS account and credentials configured
-- Terraform 0.13 or later
+- Terraform 1.3.2 or later
-- AWS provider 3.0 or later
+- AWS provider 5.83 or later
 - VPC with subnets (from a VPC module)
 - Security groups (from a security-group module)
+- IAM role for enhanced monitoring (from an IAM module) if needed

 ## Notes

-- This module follows the principle of separation of concerns by accepting external resources as inputs
+- This module follows the principle of separation of concerns by accepting external resources as inputs rather than creating them internally
 - For production environments, it's recommended to enable multi-AZ deployment for high availability
 - Use parameter groups to customize database settings according to your workload
 - Enable enhanced monitoring and performance insights for better visibility into database performance